PPBDS/tutorial.helpers/vignettes/instructions.md

 There are some instances in which we can't test code which we want students to use.
 The most common case is code which requires the web, generally for downloading data.
 In that case, we delete the Test code chunk.

-Sixth, we separate the code chunks from the End of the Exercise by using `###` again.
+Sixth, we separate the code chunks from the end of the Exercise by using `###` again.

 For simple questions which result in a display of some data, one approach is to write "You should see that the value of height in row 1 is 23."
 This allows the students to know that they are on the right track.
 Never hard-code a number.
 Use R to inline calculate it, even though this can be a bother.

-But, much more common, is to use the End to drop some knowledge, especially about a function which was used in the answer to this Exercise, or to one of the previous Exercises in this Section.
+But, much more common, is to use the end to drop some knowledge, especially about a function which was used in the answer to this Exercise, or to one of the previous Exercises in this Section.

 Note that we provide as many Exercises as possible.
 For example, every tutorial features a question for each package which must be loaded.
 We require students to type in items like `library(tidyverse)` even though they have done so many times in the past.
 Every Exercise is another opportunity to make the learning curve as shallow as possible and to drop some knowledge.
 More questions are better than fewer.